AlphaJack/toc/CONTRIBUTING.md

 ```
 #### Benchmarks

-Running the code against a heavy workload amplifies the effect of unoptimized sections in profiling operations.
+Running the code against a heavy workload amplifies the effect of inefficient sections in profiling operations.

 ##### Large files